Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: A Benchmark Evaluation of XAI Counterfactual Algorithms

 \item \textbf{Sparsity Rate.} Measures the number of features that changed from a data instance array $x$ and a counterfactual candidate $x'$ divided by the array's total number of features, $p$.

-\item \textbf{Plausibility.} A qualitative measure that checks whether the XAI counterfactual algorithm is able to generate counterfactuals that do not change sensitive (or immutable) features (e.g. gender or race).
+\item \textbf{Plausibility.} A qualitative measure that checks whether the XAI counterfactual algorithm can generate counterfactuals that do not change sensitive (or immutable) features (e.g. gender or race).

-\item \textbf{Feasibility.} A qualitative measure that checks whether the counterfactual XAI algorithm can generate counterfactuals that suggest feature changes that are useful (and feasible) for the decision-maker in order to take action.
+\item \textbf{Feasibility.} A qualitative measure of whether the XAI algorithm can generate counterfactuals that suggest feature changes that are useful (and feasible) for the decision-maker to take action.
 Often, feasibility is related to plausibility: feasibility implies that sensitive features are not changed during the counterfactual generation process.
-Feasibility is also related to actionability \cite{Karimi2021survey}.
+Feasibility is also related to actionability~\cite{Karimi2021survey}.

 \item \textbf{Diversity.} A qualitative metric that checks whether an XAI counterfactual algorithm can generate different counterfactual explanations.
-Diversity is important to present the user with alternative counterfactual scenarios, so the user can choose the ones that are more understandable or feasible in a given decision problem \cite{Mothilal2020DiCE}.
+Diversity is important to present the user with alternative counterfactual scenarios so the user can choose the ones that are more understandable or feasible in a given decision problem~\cite{Mothilal2020DiCE}.
 Note that XAI algorithms that ensure diversity will be penalized in terms of stability and vice-versa. \\ \end{itemize}

 \textbf{Functionality Metrics.} They refer to metrics related to how efficiently an algorithm generates counterfactuals.
 In this study, we considered the following functionality metrics: \begin{itemize} \item \textbf{Coverage.} XAI counterfactual algorithms often cannot find a counterfactual explanation at the appropriate time.
-This metric measures how many times a counterfactual explanation was found in each experimental setting averaged by the number of executions of the algorithm.
-In this study, we executed each counterfactual XAI algorithm five times for each data test instance \cite{Looveren2019}.
+This metric measures how many times a counterfactual explanation was found in each experimental setting, averaged by the number of executions of the algorithm.
+In this study, we executed each counterfactual XAI algorithm five times for each data test instance~\cite{Looveren2019}.

-\item \textbf{Compatibility.} It is a qualitative metric that measures if an XAI counterfactual algorithm can process both numerical and categorical variables.
+\item \textbf{Compatibility.} This qualitative metric measures whether an XAI counterfactual algorithm can process numerical and categorical variables.

-\item \textbf{Stability.} It is a metric that assesses an algorithm's ability to provide consistent results across several runs using the same model and input data \cite{Mazzine2021survey}.
-If the XAI counterfactual algorithm outputs the same counterfactual explanation for the same input in two consecutive runs, then we consider this metric to be $1$ (stable), otherwise $0$ (unstable).
+\item \textbf{Stability.} It is a metric that assesses an algorithm's ability to provide consistent results across several runs using the same model and input data~\cite{Mazzine2021survey}.
+If the XAI counterfactual algorithm outputs the same counterfactual explanation for the same input in two consecutive runs, then we consider this metric to be $1$ (stable); otherwise, $0$ (unstable).

 \item \textbf{Efficiency.} It measures how many seconds it takes for a counterfactual algorithm to generate an explanation. \end{itemize}